-Students pursuing a B.A. or B.S. in Health, Wellness and Behavioral Sciences must successfully complete HWBS 442 Research and HWBS 499 Capstone.
+Students pursuing a B.A. or B.S. in Health, Wellness and Behavioral Sciences must successfully complete HWBS 442 Research in Health, Wellness, and Behavioral Sciences and HWBS 499 Capstone.
 These courses include both library and online retrieval of primary scientific information.
-In HWBS 442, students will design a study using primary scientific information, complete IRB processes, collect and analyze data, as well as present their research through written and oral means in either an American Medical Association (AMA) or American Psychological Association (APA) style.
-In HWBS 499, the integration of all programmatic and Compass outcomes are assessed with projects that incorporate both written and oral demonstrations of knowledge, thinking and spirituality.
+In HWBS 442, students will design a study using primary scientific information, complete IRB processes, carry out the study, and present their research through written and oral means in either an American Medical Association (AMA) or American Psychological Association (APA) style.
+In HWBS 499, culminating and interdisciplinary integration of knowledge and research is emphasized for professional preparedness.

-COURSE DESCRIPTIONS HWBS 103 MEDICAL TERMINOLOGY
+HWBS 103 MEDICAL TERMINOLOGY